Test Building

 Test Building, also known as the Circle Motor Inn, is a historic commercial building in Indianapolis, Indiana.
-It was built in 1925, and is a nine-story, reinforced concrete structure with 12-inch thick brick and clay tile curtain walls.
+It was built in 1925, and is a nine-story, reinforced concrete structure with 12 in brick and clay tile curtain walls.
 It is faced with Indiana limestone and has a three-story brick penthouse and two-level basement.
 The mixed-use building housed the city's earliest large parking garages.

 It was listed on the National Register of Historic Places in 1983.
 It is in the Washington Street-Monument Circle Historic District.